THE CONCLUDING CHAPTER OF CRAWFORD

 "Drawing on a wealth of unpublished material and interviews with stars like Marlene Dietrich and Douglas Fairbanks, David Bret presents a fascinating portrait of a single-minded, uncompromising woman."

-One of the worst (if not THE worst) biographies written about Joan Crawford, and that is saying a lot.
+One of the worst (if not THE worst) biographies written about Joan Crawford, and that is saying a lot considering how bad many of the Crawford biographies are when it comes to writing and research.

 "Joan Crawford: The Enduring Star" by Peter Cowie, 2009 (Published by Rizzoli Intentional Publications, Inc.) (218 pages)